 2 flutes (1 piccolo), 2 oboes, 2 clarinets, 3 bassoons (1 contrabassoon), 4 french horns, 2 trumpets, 3 trombones, 1 timpani, 1 percussion, violins, violas, violoncellos, double basses

-The 26th annual SummerMusicAcademy will take place from 10th (first rehearsal) to 19th (last concert) August 2018, directly at Hundisburg Castle.
-The orchestra will arrive on 9th August.
-The departure is also possible on 20th August.
+The orchestra academy of 27th annual SummerMusicAcademy will take place from 19th (first rehearsal) to 28th (last concert) July 2019, directly at Hundisburg Castle.
+The arrival of the orchestra will be on 18th July; departure is possible on 28th and 29th July.

 Hundisburg Castle lies North of Magdeburg, near Haldensleben in Saxony-Anhalt.
 First mentioned in 1140, the fortress was rebuilt into a Renaissance castle in the middle of the 16th century and complemented by baroque elements in the 18th century.
 Hundisburg, with its historically important park, is now one of the most significant and beautiful Baroque castles in Saxony-Anhalt.

 It’s free!
 The SummerMusicAcademy grants each musician a scholarship covering travel costs from your home town as well as room and board.
 Additionally, each orchestra member receives a 300 Euro stipend for the programme’s duration.

 We reimburse travel costs from your home town to Hundisburg and back.
 If you go by plane or train, please choose economy class.
 Drivers will get 0,20 € per kilometer but maximum 130,- €.
 We cannot pay for taxi rides.